angelromarco04/MyNotes/CS/OS/data/1_Intro.md

 ## Functional blocks of an OS

 - **Process management**
-	Creation, elimination, suspension, restarting, synchronization and communication of processes.
+	- Creation, elimination, suspension and restarting of processes.
+	- Synchronization and communication between processes.

 - **Main memory management**
-	Keep track of main memory usage and ownership.
+	- Keep track of main memory usage and ownership.
-	Allocate and free memory space.
+	- Allocate and free memory space.

 - **I/O management**
-	Manage peripherical devices.
+	- Manage peripherical devices.

 - **Secondary memory management**
-	Manage free space and operations on disk.
+	- Manage free space and operations on disk.
-	Manage files creation, removal, manipulation and location on disk.
+	- Manage files creation, removal, manipulation and location on disk.

 - **Security and protection**
-	Manages users identity and operations allowance for each one.
+	- Manages users identity and operations allowance for each one.

 - **Networks**
-	Allows communications between different computers.
+	- Allows communications between different computers.

 - **Command prompt**
-	Can be part of the kernel or a specific program.
+	- Can be part of the kernel or a specific program.

 ---
 ## Booting and halting of the system #TODO